benory/EMCD/index.markdown

 {% include_relative styles-local.html %}
 {% include_relative scripts-local.html %}

 The Early Music Concerts Database catalogues concert programs of medieval and Renaissance music from roughly 1915 through 1960.
+It aims to answer questions of how the early music canon was formed and how scholars, performers, and audiences alike rediscovered long-lost repertoires.
 Read [about this project](about) or [browse the database](database).<br><br>

 #### Project data
 + <span id="concert-count"></span> catalogued concerts